BuidlGuidl/oracle-challenge/README.md

 <summary>💡 Click to see potential vulnerabilities</summary>

-- *Main Attack Vectors:**

-1. **Whitelist Authority Compromise**: If the owner's private key is compromised, an attacker could:
+1. 🔓 **Whitelist Authority Compromise**: If the owner's private key is compromised, an attacker could:

    - Remove all legitimate oracles and add malicious ones

    - Manipulate which data sources are trusted

    - Add multiple oracles they control to skew the median

-2. **Collusion Among Whitelisted Providers**: If enough whitelisted oracle providers collude, they could:
+2. 👥 **Collusion Among Whitelisted Providers**: If enough whitelisted oracle providers collude, they could:

    - Report coordinated false prices to manipulate the median

    - Extract value from protocols relying on the oracle

-3. **Data Provider Compromise**: Individual SimpleOracle operators could:
+3. 🔓 **Data Provider Compromise**: Individual SimpleOracle operators could:

    - Be hacked or coerced to report false prices

    - Sell their influence to manipulators

-- *Real-World Impact**: These vulnerabilities explain why protocols like [MakerDAO/Sky](https://github.com/sky-ecosystem/medianizer) eventually moved to more decentralized oracle systems as the stakes grew higher!
+💡 *Real-World Impact*: These vulnerabilities explain why protocols like [MakerDAO/Sky](https://github.com/sky-ecosystem/medianizer) eventually moved to more decentralized oracle systems as the stakes grew higher!

 </details>